 Before commencing writing up their thesis, students are strongly urged to read The Thesis Guide published by the Sydney University Postgraduate Representative Association (SUPRA).
-A copy can be requested from SUPRA by:
+A copy can be requested from SUPRA or by visiting their website:

 phone: +61 2 9351 3715 or 1800 249 950

 Details on submitting a thesis for research degrees other than the DMedSc can be found on the Sydney Medical School's website